Strongly correlated material: Theories

 Extensions to the LDA (LDA+U, GGA, SIC, GW, etc.) as well as simplified models Hamiltonians (e.g. Hubbard-like models) have been proposed and developed in order to describe phenomena that are due to strong electron correlation.
 Among them, dynamical mean field theory (DMFT) successfully captures the main features of correlated materials.
 Schemes that use both LDA and DMFT explain many experimental results in the field of correlated electrons.

 Structural studies

 Experimentally, optical spectroscopy, high-energy electron spectroscopies, resonant photoemission, and more recently resonant inelastic (hard and soft) X-ray scattering (RIXS) and neutron spectroscopy have been used to study the electronic and magnetic structure of strongly correlated materials.
 Spectral signatures seen by these techniques that are not explained by one-electron density of states are often related to strong correlation effects.
-The experimentally obtained spectra can be compared to predictions of certain models or may be used to establish constraints to the parameter sets.
+The experimentally obtained spectra can be compared to predictions of certain models or may be used to establish constraints on the parameter sets.
 One has for instance established a classification scheme of transition metal oxides within the so-called Zaanen–Sawatzky–Allen diagram.